 What Are The Risks Of Vaping?

-Smoking increases risk of developing eye diseases such as macular degeneration, cataracts, and diabetic retinopathy.
+Smoking increases the risk of developing eye diseases such as macular degeneration, cataracts, and diabetic retinopathy.

 These risks are also present for e-cigarettes, although in what exact proportions is unclear until further research is done.

 Of 20 ways that smoking can affect your eye health, only a few are from tobacco alone.

 Using a vaporizer or e-cigarette delivers all of the same toxic ingredients except the tobacco itself.